 Welcome to Year 1

-In Music we will be following the Jolly Music scheme and will also be trying out our singing voices.
-We look forward to learning some new Harvest and Christmas songs.
+In Music we will be following the Jolly Music scheme and will also be trying out our singing voices for our Easter Performance.

-As always, we will be planning some fantastic school trips, helping us to explore local parks and the types of trees and geographical features we may find there.
+As always, we will be planning some fantastic school trips, helping us to explore diversity and other religions within our local area.
+We will be visiting the Mosque this term.
 Details will be sent out to all parents via the usual communication.
 If you would like to volunteer for a school trip please make yourself known to Mrs Heap or the office.

 Phonics and Reading

 Year 1 will continue to deliver phonics for 30 minutes a day through the Monster Phonics scheme.
 We will be teaching spelling in class and some words will be sent home to practise each week.
 Please see the below for the list of Year 1 common exception words, high frequency words and sounds.
 Monster Phonics books will be read in class and then sent home for children to read and talk about at home.
 Please try to do some daily reading with your children at home.
 We will be working at reading real and alien words in school to try and prepare the children for their phonics screening which takes place in Year 1.
-This term is all about fluency with reading, being able to spot those split digraphs, digraphs and trigraphs in words and read all words accurately.
+This term is all about fluency with reading, being able to spot those split digraphs, digraphs and trigraphs in words, spelling rules, reading real and alien words by decoding accurately.

 Every morning we will have reading baskets where children will read in groups.
-These groups have been organised to challenge reading and, practise phonic and handwriting skills.
+These groups have been organised to challenge reading, comprehension, practise phonics and handwriting skills.
 There will be activities linked to the books read including word games and comprehension exercises.
 This means the children will have two books to read in a week.
 These books may come home for children to read and talk about at home.
-Initially, the books may have been read before.
-There will be a settling in period where we will sort out exactly which is the best group arrangement.
+Groupings in reading are based on ability and this is reviewed and changed half termly.
 If you feel you could stay for 35 minutes one morning (8:45 – 9:20) to help with reading baskets we would appreciate your help.
 No experience necessary!
 The more parent volunteers we have the better – please make yourself known to Mrs Heap if you would like to help this school year.

 Reading books will be sent home on Friday and need to be returned by the following Wednesday so that there is time to sort out new ones for the next week.